-Phillips, feeling more shock than pain, leaped off the bed and tried to run down the stairs on his broken leg, but Clark quickly caught him.
-He then suffered further injuries, including punches and kicks until he could no longer struggle.
+Thad, feeling more shock than pain, leaped off the bed and tried to run down the stairs on his broken leg, but Clark quickly caught him.
+Thad then suffered further injuries, including punches and kicks until he could no longer struggle.

-Phillips, trying to figure out an escape plan, told Clark he wouldn't tell anyone what had happened - he'd say he tripped over a table or something, but Clark said no one would believe this.
+After the initial attack broke Thad's leg near the ankle, Clark threw the shocked boy on the couch downstairs.
+Thad, trying to figure out an escape plan, told Clark he wouldn't tell anyone what had happened and that he'd say he tripped over a table.
+Clark maintained no one would believe this.

 Thad then attempted to reason with Clark, asking why he would do this.
 Clark said he enjoyed the sound and feeling of bones breaking at his whim.
 He said he'd done something like this before and described how much he loved it.